Related Policies and Additional References:

 The minimum gift to endow a chair is $2 million and to endow a professorship is $1 million.
 Endowed positions are used to recruit tenured faculty from other universities or to reward St. Mary’s tenured faculty for teaching and scholarly excellence and professional engagement.

-The current spending rule for St. Mary’s University is 4.75% of the endowed fund.
-The application of these resources are to be used in the following ways when the endowed position has been used to reward a current tenured faculty member:
+The current spending rule for St. Mary’s University is up to 4.75% of the endowed fund.
+Unless the provisions of an endowed chair or professor gift agreement dictate otherwise, the application of these resources are to be used in the following ways when the endowed position has been used to reward a current tenured faculty member:

-- At least 50% from endowed funding for existing salary and benefits, consistent with the range of compensation,
+- Up to 50% from endowed funding for existing salary and benefits, consistent with the range of compensation,

 - Up to 25% from endowed funding for an increase in salary and benefits above the range of compensation,